HyoungsungKim/Study-Reinforcement-learning/Monte-Carlo-Tree-Search-Glossary.md

 - $\bar{X}_j$ : Average reward from arm j
   - It encourages the exploitation
 - $n_j$ : The number of times arm j was played
-- $n$ : The overall number of plays so far.
+- $n$ : The overall number of plays so far.(The number of times the current parent node has been visited)
   - $\sqrt{{2\ln{n}}/{n_j}}$ : It encourages the exploration
   - To maximize this fraction number, denominator has to be 0
   - It means agents have to minimize the number of try